Computing

 We intend that by the time children leave Stoneydelph Primary School, they will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital system work); information technology (using computer systems to store, retrieve and send information) and; digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid foundation for future learning and beyond.
 Our aim is that every Stoneydelph child leaves us with sufficient knowledge to acquire knowledge and to challenge and reassess claims within computing itself.

-Our Computing Curriculum Implementation (updated Autumn 2022)
+Our Computing Curriculum Implementation

 At Stoneydelph Primary School, the computing curriculum is delivered through a combination of a bespoke cross-curricular scheme of work as well as through weekly discrete computing lessons which together provide coverage in line with the National Curriculum.
 This bespoke package of learning facilitates progression across all key stages within the three strands of computing: digital literacy, information technology and computer science.